Perspective: Ultrafast Imaging of Molecular Dynamics Using Ultrafast Low-Frequency Lasers, X-ray Free Electron Laser and Electron Pulses

-Ultrafast electron diffraction (UED) exhibits high spatial resolution, but suffered from space charge broadening which limits the temporal resolution~\cite{wolter16:Science308}, the issue is resolved by using rf pulse compression and relativistic effect of electrons of MeV energy, and the UED can currently have the time resolution of $\sim$50fs~\cite{ACSPhot20:ZL7,YangJ20:Science368}.
-Compared to x-ray scattering, electron scattering is more sensitive to the properties of electronic states such as electronic correlation~\cite{Markus17:StDyn4}, and goes beyond the independent atom model commonly used for traditional diffraction experiments, which neglects the redistribution of valence electrons during chemical-bond formation~\cite{Santra09:JPB42}.
+Ultrafast electron diffraction (UED) exhibits high spatial resolution, but suffered from space charge broadening which limits the temporal resolution~{\cite{Martin16:JPB49}}, the issue is resolved by using rf pulse compression and relativistic effect of electrons of MeV energy, and the UED can currently have the time resolution of $\sim$50fs~\cite{ACSPhot20:ZL7,YangJ20:Science368}.
+Compared to x-ray scattering, electron scattering is more sensitive to the properties of electronic states such as electronic correlation, and goes beyond the independent atom model commonly used for traditional diffraction experiments, which neglects the redistribution of valence electrons during chemical-bond formation~\cite{Santra09:JPB42}.
 For example, the S$_1(n\pi^*)$ state population evolution of pyridine is reflected by inelastic signal related to the two-electron correlation effect due to Coulomb repulsion between electrons~\cite{YangJ20:Science368}.
-Starting from the probability densities of molcular nuclei determined by ultrafast diffraction, the Wigner function and the density matrix of the quantum wave packet can be obtained by quantum tomography~\cite{ACSPhot20:ZL7,MZ21:NC12}.
+Starting from the probability densities of {molecular rotational wavepacket determined by ultrafast diffraction~\cite{Xiong20:PRR2}}, the density matrix of the quantum wave packet can be obtained by quantum tomography~\cite{MZ21:NC12}.

 In this Perspective, we emphasize the ultrafast imaging methods illustrated in Fig.~\ref{fig:roadmap}, which make use of table-top laser, XFEL and electron sources.